 Does Coffee Have Any Side Effects On the Human Body?

 Did you know coffee is used as a treatment for Cancer?
-As part of the Gerson therapy, cancer patients are given caffeine as a form of an enema.
+As part of the Gerson therapy1, cancer patients are given caffeine as a form of an enema.
 They are placed on a diet that includes livers, vegetables, and other supplements.
 But, this kind of cancer treatment is strictly prohibited in the USA.

-Which brings us back to whether coffee has any benefits for the human body and coffee’s side effects.
+This brings us back to whether coffee has any benefits for the human body and coffee’s side effects.
 According to a statistic by the US Food and Drug Administration (FDA), 80% of all American citizens consume coffee each day.
 With so many people drinking coffee every day, the right question is the side effects of excessive coffee consumption?

 8 Side Effects of Coffee on the Human Body

 For a healthy adult, 400 milligrams of coffee a day is the benchmark.
 If you stick to this benchmark, your body will soon grow a tolerance for caffeine.
 The most apparent effect of coffee is it boosts your alertness.
-Furthermore, according to a study, regular consumption of coffee reduced the suicidal tendencies by 45 percent.
+Furthermore, according to a study, regular consumption of coffee reduced suicidal tendencies by 45 percent.

 But we aren’t here to learn about the benefits of coffee.
 Let us dive right into the side effects of coffee.

 Both Decaf and regular coffee has this benefit.
 However, excessive coffee consumption can lead to diarrhea and loose tool.
-This is because caffeine itself increases the bowel movement by facilitating the contractions in the digestive tract.
+This is because caffeine itself increases bowel movement by facilitating the contractions in the digestive tract.

 Caffeine travels to the human brain and connects with Adenosine receptors.
 This way coffee tricks your brain into thinking you are not tired.
 Thus you can keep on working for long hours and kill the drowsiness after a long meeting.
 At the same time, it triggers the release of adrenaline in your body, which gives your body an energy boost.